 It is crucial to understand humans within an evolutionary framework.
 By

-using (primarily) non-model organisms to explore genetic variation and
+using non-model organisms to explore genetic variation and its ecological

-Bearing these issues in mind, we pursue the following ongoing and prospective research projects using an interdisciplinary approach that spans molecular biology (population DNA sequencing, gene expression analysis, in vitro functional assays), biochemistry, population/evolutionary genetics, and behavioral ecology.
+Bearing these issues in mind, we pursue the following research projects using an interdisciplinary approach that spans molecular biology (population DNA sequencing, gene expression analysis, in vitro functional assays), biochemistry, population/evolutionary genetics, and behavioral ecology.

 The evolutionary origin and driving force of variation in human color vision.

-Catarrhine primates (humans, apes, and Old World monkeys) have the L and M opsin genes, the photo-sensor genes for long and middle wavelength light, respectively, arrayed in tandem on the X chromosome, with the S (short wave) opsin gene on an autosome.
+Catarrhine primates (humans, apes, and African/Asian monkeys) have the L and M opsin genes, the photo-sensor genes for long and middle wavelength light, respectively, arrayed in tandem on the X chromosome, with the S (short wave) opsin gene on an autosome.
 This arrangement enables uniformly trichromatic color vision.
-Yet, only humans are known to have a high incidence of deletion or fusion of the L/M opsin genes, causing a high incidence of vision polymorphism, known as color vision "deficiency".
-By using DNA sequence analysis of opsin gene regions from public population genome data, as well as our own sequencing data from diverse human populations, we reconsider the evolutionary origins and driving forces underlying human color vision polymorphism.
+Yet, only humans are known to have a high incidence of deletion or fusion of the L/M opsin genes, causing a high incidence of vision polymorphism with dichromacy and anomalous trichromacy, known as color vision "deficiency".
+We have shown that dichromats are superior in the shape vision (visual acuity) when color is less informative or disruptive by studying monkeys of Americas in our field study in Costa Rica, suggesting an evolutionary advantage to the polymorphism.
+By using DNA sequence analysis of opsin gene regions from public population genome data, as well as our own sequencing data from diverse human populations, we reconsider the evolutionary origins, driving forces and adaptive significance underlying human color vision polymorphism.

 Fish as a model to study the evolutionary flexibility of color vision.

 Fish have the most diverse visual system among vertebrates, reflecting their adaptation to the diverse light environments in water.
-We study guppy, stickleback, medaka, tetra and zebrafish, with particular focus on their visual opsin gene repertoires, expression patterns and absorption spectra.
+We study stickleback, tetra, zebrafish, medaka and guppy, with particular focus on their visual opsin gene repertoires, expression patterns and absorption spectra.
 With zebrafish, we use a transgenic approach to study the regulatory mechanism of opsin gene expression.

 We conduct several other related projects as well.
 Feel free to contact us on any enquiry.